Skip to main content

 The microbiome influences stomach health by shaping inflammation, motility, immune tone, and even how you tolerate certain foods.
 An imbalanced microbiome can drive bloating, reflux, and lining irritation.
 Targeted probiotics, fermented foods, and fiber can help, but the right approach depends on your particular pattern.

 You should see a specialist for GERD if symptoms persist despite lifestyle and medication changes, if you have alarm symptoms (weight loss, trouble swallowing, anemia, blood in stool), or if you have been on a PPI for more than a few months without a clear plan.
-A gastroenterologist can perform an endoscopy, look for Barrett's esophagus, and tailor next steps.
+A gastroenterologist can perform an endoscopy, look for Barrett's esophagus, and personalize next steps.

 Pregnancy commonly causes GERD because of hormone changes and pressure from the growing uterus on the stomach.
 The mechanism is similar to other GERD, but the triggers and treatment options are different.
 Most pregnancy-related reflux improves quickly after delivery, and any medication choice should be reviewed with the OB or primary care doctor.